 Abortion for Life of the Mother Cases

-Abortion for life of the mother is the abortion of a child due to a perceived, potentially fatal health risk to the mother (either pregnancy-related or not).
-It's a somewhat common abortion law exception, meaning there are legislatures that pass abortion bans or limits but include a "life of the mother" exception.
+Abortion for life of the mother is the abortion of a child due to a perceived, potentially fatal medical risk to the mother (either pregnancy-related or not).
+It's a somewhat common abortion law exception, meaning there are legislatures that pass abortion limits but include a "life of the mother" exception.

 As compassionate conversationalists, we must assume that when abortion supporters use 'abortion for life of the mother' as a cornerstone of their argument, that it's coming from a place of genuine concern.
 Even so, a question we have to ask is: what constitutes the “life and health of the mother”?